Cavalry FC: Stadium

 View of ATCO Field from section 203.
 The field is used by Cavalry FC for home games.

 A game between Cavalry FC and HFX Wanderers FC during the CPL's inaugural season in 2019.

 Cavalry FC play at ATCO Field, a 6,000-seat stadium located at Spruce Meadows, at the 'Meadows on the Green' equestrian ring.
 The stadium is modular to allow for future growth and uses natural grass.
 In September 2019, Spruce Meadows presented a new area plan to Foothills County, that includes a 12,000 seat soccer-specific stadium on the grounds that would replace ATCO Field over the next 30 years.
 The record attendance for a game at ATCO Field is 7,052, during the 2024 Canadian Premier League final.

 Because ATCO Field is not suited to hosting matches in Canadian winter, Cavalry have played their February home games in the CONCACAF Champions Cup at Starlight Stadium, a 6,000-seat multi-purpose stadium in Langford, British Columbia and home to fellow CPL club Pacific FC.

 Club culture

 Supporters

-The Foot Soldiers are a group originally formed in 2015 to support USL League Two club Calgary Foothills and the Calgary Foothills UWS team.
-The supporters group began supporting Cavalry in the lead-up to the first match, with the group's numbers swelling.
+The Foot Soldiers are a supporters' group originally formed in 2015 to support USL League Two club Calgary Foothills and the Calgary Foothills UWS team.
+The group began supporting Cavalry in the lead-up to the first match, with the group's numbers swelling.
 Fans sitting in sections 108 and 109 have created a group called the Mighty 109 / 108 who sit on the other side of the entrance arch.
-The Front Line Ultras stand in section 200 and have supported the team since 2019.
+The Frontline Ultras stand in section 201 and have supported the team since 2019.